Hicks’ grab, Didi’s 7 RBIs lift Yanks over Twins 14-12 in 10

+MINNEAPOLIS (AP) — After the Yankees and Twins pummeled each other’s relievers with one big swing after another, New York center fielder Aaron Hicks dashed and dived for an unforgettable catch to finally end a most memorable game.

-MINNEAPOLIS (AP) — Aaron Hicks made a game-saving catch in center field for the final out in the 10th inning, Didi Gregorius had five hits and seven RBIs, and the New York Yankees beat the Minnesota Twins 14-12 Tuesday night in a game that featured five lead changes or ties in the final three innings.
+Hicks made a game-saving grab for the final out in the 10th inning, Didi Gregorius had five hits and seven RBIs, and New York beat Minnesota 14-12 Tuesday night in a game that featured five lead changes or ties in the final three innings.

+“That’s one of those games that, for being late July, we’ll probably be talking about for a long time,” Yankees manager Aaron Boone said.

 Gleyber Torres scored Gregorius with an RBI single in the top of the 10th and New York tacked on another run on a wild pitch by Kohl Stewart (2-2).
+The two-run lead only stood thanks to Hicks’ all-out effort a half-inning later.

-Adam Ottavino walked the bases loaded in the bottom of the inning, and then Chad Green allowed a drive to Max Kepler into the left-center field gap.
-Hicks ran it down and caught it with a diving, backhanded effort at the warning track, ending the game after 5 hours, 3 minutes.
+Yankees reliever Adam Ottavino walked the bases loaded with two outs, and then Chad Green allowed a drive to Max Kepler into the left-center field gap.
+Hicks ran it down and caught it with a sprawling, backhanded effort at the warning track, ending the game after 5 hours, 3 minutes.

+It was the fastest Hicks has run all season on an out he’s recorded, per Statcast.

+“That was a do-or-die play,” Hicks said.
+“That was a play that needed to be made in order for the game to end.”

+The Twins were ready to celebrate another late-inning win off the bat of Kepler, who has driven in the winning run in the team’s two walkoff wins this year, including Sunday’s victory against Oakland.

+“It can be an emotional rollercoaster if you let them get to you,” Kepler said.
+“But it’s baseball, it’s unpredictable.
+Main thing is we battled and that’s what we’ve been doing.
+Keep doing that.”

 The madness began with New York’s five-run eighth inning for a 10-9 lead.
-Mike Tauchman had an RBI double, then Aaron Judge and Gregorius added two-run doubles.
-The inning ended when Gary Sánchez grounded out and was pulled with a groin injury that manager Aaron Boone said could land him on the injured list.
+Mike Tauchman had an RBI double, then Judge and Gregorius added two-run doubles.
+The inning ended when Gary Sánchez grounded out and was pulled with a groin injury.

 Aroldis Chapman (3-2) earned the win after blowing his third save in six appearances and his sixth of the season in the ninth inning.
 He walked the first three batters, and Ehire Adrianza scored a tying run on Jorge Polanco’s sacrifice fly.